Content

 I have already said this but I will say it again.

-When choosing the time for your ceremony you really (I implore you) must look at what time the sun goes down at that time of year.
-There is nothing worse than having to rush your whole day to chase the last of the sunrays for your creative shoot.
+When choosing the time for your ceremony you really just look at what time the sun goes down at that time of year.
+There is nothing worse than having to rush your whole day to chase the last of the sun’s rays for your portrait session.

-Some of the best or most real pics are during all the congratulations after the ceremony and this isn’t something that should be rushed.
+Some of the most real pics are during all the congratulations after the ceremony, and this isn’t something that should be rushed.
 Make sure you factor in time for this.

 Good advice is to ask your minister to announce what is going to happen after the ceremony so that everyone knows where they stand.

-In my experience ….. you need to sit down and make a list of which pics you would like with which people you would like ……… the best idea is to only photograph immediate family after the service.
+In my experience you need to sit down and make a list of which pics you would like with which people.
+The best idea is to only photograph immediate family after the service.
 8-10 pics should be ample.
+A shady area is best for this to prevent people squinting into the sun.

-You really need to appoint an EXTREMELY bossy person in charge of the family list to ensure it all gets done.
-Your photographer is not going to know who everyone is and needs to concentrate on other things.
-Ensure that everyone knows what is happening and where to go before the wedding day.
+A good idea is to appoint an EXTREMELY bossy person in charge of the family list to ensure it all gets done.
+Your photographer is not going to know who everyone is and needs to concentrate on technical detail.
+Ensure that everyone knows what is happening and where to go for photos before the wedding day.

 You need to think what is important to you and plan your day accordingly.
 What are the photos you would really like in your album?
 Remember you can always take pics of second cousins etc at the reception.
 Also consider how long you want to be away from your guests for and what you can realistically get done in that time.